AndrewHawes/techdegree-project-7/README.md

 4. `pip install -r requirements.txt` to install the project dependencies.
    - Required JavaScript files are included with the download.
 5. `python manage.py migrate` to initialize the database.
+6. `python manage.py loaddata db.json` to load data.
 6. `python manage.py runserver` to start the server on port 8000 (default).
 7. Open [127.0.0.1:8000](127.0.0.1:8000) in your browser.

-From here, you can create your own account and edit your profile.
+From here, you can use one of the existing accounts or create your own account and edit your profile.